corinnemc/IS-445-Data-Vis/README.md

 Biggest takeaway from this class (1 paragraph)

-Things Professor Uhe could improve on as a teacher
+Things Professor Uhe could improve on as a teacher (1 paragraph)